November 1918 insurgency in Alsace–Lorraine: Public opinion in Alsace-Lorraine at the end of the war

-By the war's end, Alsatian public opinion—worn down by the conflict and the military dictatorship imposed at the outbreak of hostilities—appeared in favour of France.
+By the war's end, Alsatian public opinion—worn down by the conflict and the military dictatorship imposed at the outbreak of hostilities—appeared to favour France.

 In his journal, Charles Spindler describes the joy of some of his fellow Alsatians at the distress of German immigrants.
-On 6 November, he notes that his sister returned from Strasbourg where she had bought tricolour ribbons and paper: "That's all that's being sold now, in both German shops and old Alsatian houses."
+On 6 November, he notes that his sister returned from Strasbourg, where she had bought tricolour ribbons and paper: "That's all that's being sold now, in both German shops and old Alsatian houses."
 On 8 November, after writing: "Newspapers such as the Neue Zeitung and Der Elsässer proclaim Alsace's attachment to France," he adds: "It's a strange feeling to read in print what until now had only been whispered among friends."

 Those who did not welcome the return of France with such enthusiasm only dared express it in private, and the population of Altdeutscher (Old German) origin remained anxiously hidden away in their homes.

 Prince Alexander of Hohenlohe-Schillingsfürst, former governor of the Colmar district (roughly equivalent to a prefect), laments in his memoirs: "How is it […] that the French armies were welcomed as liberators when, following Germany's collapse in the autumn of 1918, they entered Alsace-Lorraine victorious?"

 The Germanophile Philippe Husser explains in his diary.
 On 16 October, after writing: "I leaf through the paper.
 The news is depressing.
 Germany has lost the war…", he adds: "Most hope – some fear – that Alsace-Lorraine will soon be French."
 He attributes this sentiment to the conduct of the German army in Alsace: "What is unforgivable is having treated Alsace as enemy territory.
 Who is to blame for the sympathy towards Germany—which was undeniable in Alsace-Lorraine at first—being turned into its opposite during the war, if not the military authorities' lack of consideration?"

 The results of this behaviour appear in lines written by Statthalter Johann von Dallwitz dated 25 February 1918: "Sympathies for France and aversion to Germans have reached a frightening depth among the petty bourgeoisie and peasant circles."
-On 2 November we read: "In the cities, joy predominates at the prospect of becoming French.
+On 2 November, we read: "In the cities, joy predominates at the prospect of becoming French.
 Various reservations are also expressed, particularly in the countryside.
 Reason is not ready to rush in blindly after the impulses of the heart."